2

 AI roll-ups present substantial value-creation potential through automation, data leverage, and margin expansion.
 However, execution risk remains the key determinant of success.
 Integration challenges - such as inconsistent data structures, fragmented legacy systems, weak change management, or brittle AI models lacking reliable feedback loops - can materially delay or dilute returns.

 Integration failures, overpaying for inefficient firms, and lack of tech-savy & AI talent can also erode expected gains.
 Time to full AI-enabled transformation is non-linear and may require heavy upfront investment.
+Details in AI Rollup Playbook.

 AI roll-ups build durable defensibility not through AI alone, but through the depth of operational integration and control over proprietary data flows.
 True moats emerge when each acquisition strengthens a unified data layer, standardizes workflows, and compounds insight quality across clients.